 The majority of airport users at Birchwood Airport reside in the MOA or the MSB, as determined by a review of airport leases and G.A.R.D. recorded activity data.
-Therefore, Alaska Department of Labor and Workforce Development (ADLWD) records of historical population and forecasted population, economic, and local aviation trends for the MOA and the MSB were used to project the 2020 baseline operations at Birchwood Airport.
+Therefore, DOLWD records of historical population and forecasted population, economic, and local aviation trends for the MOA and the MSB were used to project the 2020 baseline operations at Birchwood Airport.